EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

 AvailabiliyYear
    defines the starting year of a technology; for example the value equals 1 when a technology would be available or 0 when a technology would not be available.

 Type
    defines the type of a technology.
+This variable is used for the search space in the agents csv file.
+It allows for the agents to filter for technologies of a similar type, for example.

 Fuel
    defines the fuel used by a technology.